From commitments to action: what will it take to integrate WASH and nutrition in Ethiopia?

-Since the launch of the report, WaterAid Ethiopia and ACF Ethiopia have been collaborating to bring attention to the issue, including engaging with the WASH Ethiopia Movement and the Ethiopian Coalition for Scaling up Nutrition (SUN).
-To inspire and guide further action at national and global levels by governments and donors, we gathered lessons from three countries that have made progress in driving closer collaboration and integration of national nutrition and WASH policies and programmes: Madagascar, Cambodia and Ethiopia.
+Since launching the report, WaterAid Ethiopia and ACF Ethiopia have been collaborating to bring attention to the issue, including engaging with the WASH Ethiopia Movement and the Ethiopian Coalition for Scaling Up Nutrition (SUN).
+To inspire and guide further action at national and global levels by governments and donors, we gathered lessons from three countries that have made progress in driving closer collaboration and integration of national nutrition and WASH policies and programmes: Madagascar, Cambodia and Ethiopia (PDF).

 Ethiopia has committed to tackle malnutrition